Planning and Infrastructure Bill

 What is Norfolk Wildlife Trust doing?

-We are working with The Wildlife Trusts nationally to submit evidence and make recommendations to the committee reviewing the Bill, to try and make nature’s voice heard in the decision-making.
+We have been working with The Wildlife Trusts nationally to submit evidence and make recommendations to the committee reviewing the Bill, to try and make nature’s voice heard in the decision-making.

-We’ve also sent a briefing to all of Norfolk’s MPs, asking for their support during the committee discussions taking place from 22 April – 22 May.
+We also sent a briefing to all of Norfolk’s MPs, asking for their support during the committee discussions which took place from 22 April – 22 May.

 We are calling for four amendments to be made to the Bill: